 Does Breuninger have sustainable brands in its range?

 Breuninger continuously addresses social and ecological issues and incorporates them into its (product range) decision-making process.
 At Breuninger, sustainable products are labelled at item level, not at brand level.
-Whilst this approach requires more work, it allows us to ensure that our high product requirements can also be communicated transparently.
+Whilst this approach requires more work, it allows us to ensure that we can tansparently communicate our stringent product requirements.

 What criteria does Breuninger use to label sustainable products?

 We are committed to transparency and trustworthiness.
-We have therefore decided to label sustainable products on the basis of strong and meaningful certifications that are awarded independently of Breuninger.
+We have therefore decided to label sustainable products based on strong and meaningful certifications that are awarded independently of Breuninger.
 A detailed overview can be found here.

 Products labelled as sustainable by Breuninger comply with at least one of the sustainability certifications that we classify as relevant.
-Some labels only look at a part of the respective production and supply chains.
-Nevertheless, in our opinion, these certified products positively stand out in their efforts to make a sustainable difference.
+Some labels only look at a part of the production and supply chains concerned.
+Nevertheless, in our opinion, these certified products stand out for their efforts to make a sustainable difference.

 What does Breuninger’s social commitment look like?